 Survey responses are compiled and scored

-Companies with the highest overall average scores (in comparison to like-sized companies) qualify as Top Workplaces.
+Companies with the highest overall average scores (compared to like-sized companies) qualify as Top Workplaces.

 We rank companies within each size band